 We historically have had increases in comparable store net sales in the low to mid-single digit range.
-In Fiscal 2014, activewear, accessories and footwear experienced mid-single digit comparable store gains.
-Total comparable store sales percentage growth is expected to be in the low to mid-single digits in Fiscal 2015.
-We expect a flat to slightly positive increase in merchandise margin, but a slight decrease in overall gross profit rate in Fiscal 2015 due to additional costs related to our new wholesaling and logistics facility.
+In Fiscal 2015, footwear and activewear experienced mid-single digit comparable store gains.
+Total comparable store sales percentage growth is expected to be in the low to mid-single digits in Fiscal 2016.
+We expect a slightly positive increase in merchandise margin and a slight increase in overall gross profit rate in Fiscal 2016 as we expect wholesale and logistics expenses and store occupancy expenses to be relatively flat as a percentage of net sales.

 Due to our increased net sales, we have historically leveraged our store operating, selling and administrative expenses.
-Based on projected net sales, we expect operating, selling and administrative rates to increase slightly in Fiscal 2015, primarily due to increases in marketing, information technology and health care costs.
-We also expect to continue to generate sufficient cash to enable us to expand and remodel our store base, to provide capital expenditures for our wholesaling and logistics facility, technology upgrade projects and to repurchase our common stock under our stock repurchase program.
+Based on projected net sales, we expect operating, selling and administrative rates to increase as a percentage of net sales in Fiscal 2016, primarily due to increases in information technology and health care costs.
+We also expect to continue to generate sufficient cash to enable us to expand and remodel our store base, to provide capital expenditures including technology upgrade projects and to repurchase our common stock under our stock repurchase program.